bahrus/pdpu/README.md

 p-d, p-u and p-d-x, when combined into a single file, totals ~2.9KB minified and gzipped.

 When p-destal is added, the total is 3.2 kb minified and gzipped.

+##  Differences to other "frameworks"

+While these components provide a kind of "framework built with web components", similar to Polymer, there's a fundamental difference.
+Unlike Polymer (and other competing frameworks), these components don't depend on the existence of a controlling component which manages state.
+Instead, it is a little more JQuery like.
+This may be more appealing for some people / use cases, less appealing to others.
+But these components should be compatible with such frameworks, and may be useful for filling in some cracks with less boilerplate code.

 ## Install the Polymer-CLI